GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What are "launch modes"?**
+    Manifest file.
+When declaring an activity in a manifest file, you can specify how the activity should associate with tasks when it starts.
+Supported values include:
    * **Standard**: It creates a new instance of an activity in the task from which it was started.
 Multiple instances of the activity can be created and multiple instances can be added to the same or different tasks.
      * Example: Suppose there is an activity stack of A -> B -> C. Now if we launch B again with the launch mode as “standard”, the new stack will be A -> B -> C -> B.
    * **SingleTop**: It is the same as the standard, except if there is a previous instance of the activity that exists in the top of the stack, then it will not create a new instance but rather send the intent to the existing instance of the activity.